Green Grow the Rushes, O: The Dilly Song

-A similar variant is found in Winston Graham's The Twisted Sword, the penultimate book in the Poldark series.
+A similar variant is found in Winston Graham's The Twisted Sword (1990), the penultimate book in the Poldark series.
 It is sung by a Cornish choir on Christmas Eve.

-English folksinger Kate Rusby recorded a rendition of "The Dilly Carol" for her 2015 Christmas album The Frost is All Over.
+Current 93 recorded a version on their 1988 album Earth Covers Earth.
+English folksinger Kate Rusby recorded a rendition of "The Dilly Carol" for her 2015 Christmas album The Frost is All Over: